Arrow Update Synthesis: Arrow update synthesis

 \subsection{Reduction axioms for the arrow update model quantifier}

 We can also write similar reduction axioms for $[\AAUL]$.
 In practice, however, it turns out to be slightly more convenient to write them for the dual operator $\langle \AAUL\rangle$.
-Note that in the lemmas below we restrict ourselves to the language $\langauml$.
-Later, in Theorem~\ref{thm:expressivity}, we will show that this restriction is unnecessary, and that the lemmas apply to $\lang$ as well.
+Note that in the lemmas in this subsection we restrict ourselves to the language $\langauml$, as some of those lemmas use that $\langle \AAUL\rangle$ quantifies over arrow updates with source and target conditions in $\langml$, and because we can meet this constraint by applying Corollary~\ref{cor:auml_reduction}.
+Later, in Theorem~\ref{thm:expressivity} in the next subsection, we will show that this restriction is unnecessary, and that the lemmas apply to $\lang$ as well.

 \begin{lemma} For every $\phi \in \langauml$ and every $a\in A$, we have